 What makes Blooom different from conventional robo advisors?
 Besides being spelled with three o’s, Blooom is an investment advisory firm that caters specifically to 401(k) plans.

 At the time of our initial Blooom review, they only offered 401(k) management.
 Since then, they have expanded to manage some IRAs and Roth IRAs, making them a more competitive robo-advisor.
-Currently, Blooom is able to manage employer-sponsored accounts and IRAs at specific institutions: Fidelity, Vanguard, and Charles Schwab.
+Blooom can currently manage employer-sponsored accounts and IRAs at Fidelity, Vanguard, and Charles Schwab.

 For many people, their employer-sponsored retirement plan is one of their most considerable investment assets.
 In this review, you’ll find out how they offer an easier way to manage and grow your 401(k) and retirement accounts.